pantheon-systems/documentation/source/content/guides/frontend-performance/05-media.md

 ### Drupal

-In Drupal 9.1 lazy-loading images has been [added as default behavior](https://www.drupal.org/blog/drupal-1-0).
+In the latest version of Drupal, lazy-loading images has been [added as default behavior](https://www.drupal.org/blog/drupal-1-0).
 For Drupal 7 and 8 sites, use the [Lazy Load module](https://www.drupal.org/project/lazy).

 ## Compress Images